-Terrestrial plants evolved in environments that favor phenotypes with aggressive root proliferation.
+58 Terrestrial plants evolved in environments that favor phenotypes with aggressive root 59 proliferation.
 The soil is a hostile environment for roots.
-Soils can be too dry or too wet (hypoxic) to sustain root tissue, can be too hard to permit root penetration, can present toxins or deficiencies that directly limit root growth (e.g. Ca deficiency, Al toxcity), and are inhabited by many herbivores and pathogens, resulting in substantial root turnover (Fisher et al., 2002).
-In natural ecosystems, intense belowground competition means that failure to produce sufficient roots to capture soil resources will cede a competitive advantage to neighbors.
-Furthermore, the availability of soil resources in time and space is non-uniform and in many cases unpredictable.
-The three primary soil resources that limit plant growth in the vast majority of terrestrial ecosystems are N, P, and water.
-In those rare soil environments that have abundant N, P, and water, dense plant growth results in intense belowground competition, which reduces the availability of these resources for individual plants.
-P is generally more available in surface horizons because of continual deposition on the soil surface in plant residues, and its low mobility in soil (Lynch, 2011).
-However shallow soil strata may become hostile to root foraging because of temperature extremes (both hot and cold) as well as drying from root uptake and direct evaporation.
-N in natural systems is released from mineralization of soil organic matter through microbial activity, forming ammonium, which is slowly mobile, and is in turn readily converted to nitrate, which is highly soluble in water and therefore can move to deeper soil strata through leaching.
-Since soil organic matter is concentrated in shallow soil strata, its mineralization is subject to variation in temperature and water availability.
-The leaching of nitrate to deeper soil strata is also subject to water availability and soil physical conditions.
-Therefore, the spatiotemporal availability of N, like P, is subject to water availability (Dathe et al., 2016; Thorup-Kristensen and Kirkegaard, 2016).
-Since water availability (generally in the form of precipitation) is itself highly stochastic in time and space, N and P availability in time and space are also to some extent unpredictable.
-Because of the unpredictability of resource availability, belowground competition, and the inevitability of root loss, plants have been selected for aggressive root proliferation and architectural plasticity, resulting in focused proliferation in response to patches of the primary resources of N, P, and water.
+Soils can be too dry or too wet

+60 (hypoxic) to sustain root tissue, can be too hard to permit root penetration, can present 61 toxins or deficiencies that directly limit root growth (e.g. Ca deficiency, Al toxcity), and are 62 inhabited by many herbivores and pathogens, resulting in substantial root turnover (Fisher 63 et al., 2002).
+In natural ecosystems, intense belowground competition means that failure 64 to produce sufficient roots to capture soil resources will cede a competitive advantage to 65 neighbors.
+Furthermore, the availability of soil resources in time and space is nonuniform 66 and in many cases unpredictable.
+The three primary soil resources that limit plant growth 67 in the vast majority of terrestrial ecosystems are N, P, and water.
+In those rare soil 68 environments that have abundant N, P, and water, dense plant growth results in intense 69 belowground competition, which reduces the availability of these resources for individual 70 plants.
+Phosphorus is generally more available in surface horizons because of continual 71 deposition on the soil surface in plant residues, and its low mobility in soil (Lynch, 2011).
+72 However shallow soil strata may become hostile to root foraging because of temperature 73 extremes (both hot and cold) as well as drying from root uptake and direct evaporation.
+74 Nitrogen in natural systems is released from mineralization of soil organic matter through 75 microbial activity, forming ammonium, which is slowly mobile, which is in turn readily 76 converted to nitrate, which is highly soluble in water and therefore can move to deeper 77 soil strata through leaching.
+Since soil organic matter is concentrated in shallow soil 78 strata, its mineralization is subject to variation in temperature and water availability.
+The 79 leaching of nitrate to deeper soil strata is also subject to water availability and soil physical 80 conditions.
+Therefore, the spatiotemporal availability of N, like P, is subject to water 81 availability (Thorup-Kristensen and Kirkegaard 2016; Dathe et al., 2016).
+Since water 82 availability (generally in the form of precipitation) is itself highly stochastic in time and 83 space, N and P availability in time and space are also to some extent unpredictable.
+84 Because of the unpredictability of resource availability, belowground competition, and the 85 inevitability of root loss, plants have been selected for aggressive root proliferation and 86 architectural plasticity, resulting in focused proliferation in response to patches of the 87 primary resources of N, P, and water.